sgp715/sgp715.github.io/README.md

     * Goal: Build a chat client coded in Rust from scratch
 * Binary classification of images using a R-CNN and Tensorflow
     * Learn: R-CNN's, Tensorflow
-    * Goal: Build an R-CNN to classify/tag image clothing
+    * Goal: Build an R-CNN to classify/tag image clothing,